jorishr/notes-on-javascript/_functions/functions.md

 }
 /*
-Wrapper function that calls the instance method hello with the call method that explicitely sets the this value to the person object */ var boundHello = function(thing) { return person.hello.call(person, thing); }
+Wrapper function that calls the instance method hello with the call method that explicitly sets the this value to the person object */ var boundHello = function(thing) { return person.hello.call(person, thing); }